Kauffman states and Heegaard diagrams for tangles: Basic properties of Basic properties of HFT

+\begin{Remark} As in bordered sutured theory, the homological grading in sutured theory is usually only defined for each $\Spinc$-structure separately.
+However, like in the proof of theorem~\ref{thm:HFTiswelldefandinvariant}, one can show that in our case, $\SFH(M_T^s)$ is well-defined as a \textit{uniformly} $\delta$-graded invariant. \end{Remark}

-\begin{proof}[Sketch-proof of theorem~\ref{thm:HFTiswelldefandinvariant}] The main idea is to modify our Heegaard diagram~$\mathcal{H}_T$ in the following way, as illustrated in figure~\ref{fig:relationHFTandSFH}: Let us consider a 2-torus with a fixed longitude and $2n$ disjoint meridians.
+\begin{proof} The main idea is to modify a Heegaard diagram~$\mathcal{H}$ for the tangle $T$ in the following way, as illustrated in figure~\ref{fig:relationHFTandSFH}: Let us consider a 2-torus with a fixed longitude and $2n$ disjoint meridians.
 Puncture the torus $2n$ times along the longitude such that any two meridians are no longer homotopic.
 We consider the remaining segments of the longitude as $\alpha$-arcs and the meridians as $\beta$-circles.
-Note that each $\beta$-circle intersects exactly one $\alpha$-arc in a single point and there are exactly $2n$ connected components in their complement on the punctured torus.
+We may assume that each $\beta$-circle intersects exactly one $\alpha$-arc in a single point and there are exactly $2n$ connected components in their complement on the punctured torus.
 We place a puncture in each of these components.
 Finally, we attach the (now $4n$-punctured) torus to $\Sigma$ in such a way that each $\alpha$-arc in the torus closes an $\alpha$-arc in the Heegaard surface $\Sigma_g$ for our tangle.
-This gives us a sutured Heegaard diagram $\overline{\mathcal{H}}$ consisting of a $2n$-punctured surface $\overline{\Sigma}$ with $(g+2n)$ $\alpha$-circles and $(g+2n+n-1)$ $\beta$-circles.
+This gives us a sutured Heegaard diagram $\overline{\mathcal{H}}$ consisting of a $2(n+m)$-punctured surface $\overline{\Sigma}$ with $(g+2n+m)$ $\alpha$-circles and $(g+3n+m-1)$ $\beta$-circles.
 However, $\overline{\mathcal{H}}$ is not balanced unless $n=1$.

 So, let us fix a site $s$.
-By definition, $s$ is a set of $\alpha$-arcs in $\mathcal{H}$ that are occupied by generators in $\mathbb{T}^s$.
+By definition, $s$ is a set of $\alpha$-arcs in $\mathcal{H}$ that are occupied by generators in $\mathcal{G}^s$.
 An $\alpha$-arc in $\mathcal{H}$ corresponds to an $\alpha$-arc in the punctured torus which in turn corresponds to the $\beta$-circle that it intersects.
 Thus, a site $s$ gives rise to a collection of $\beta$-circles on the punctured torus.
 For each such circle $\beta_i$, we pick a path $\gamma_i$ between the two adjacent punctures (the dashed line in figure~\ref{fig:relationHFTandSFH}) which intersects no $\alpha$-circle and no $\beta$-circle except $\beta_i$.
 We delete $\beta_i$ and cut the surface along $\gamma_i$.
 This gives us a new sutured Heegaard diagram which \emph{is} balanced.
 Let us denote it by $\overline{\mathcal{H}}^s$.